interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/masteradvanced.rst

 You can find detailed documentation in the :javadoc:`interactivespaces.master.server.services.SpaceRepository` Javadoc.

-The Active Controller Manager
+The Active Space Controller Manager
 ~~~~~~~

-The Active Controller manager is used to control the Alive Activities
+The Active Space Controller manager is used to control the Live Activities
 on a remote Space Controller.

-The service will be called *activeControllerManager* in your script.
+The service will be called *activeSpaceControllerManager* in your script.

 You can find detailed documentation in the
-:javadoc:`interactivespaces.master.server.services.ActiveControllerManager` Javadoc.
+:javadoc:`interactivespaces.master.server.services.ActiveSpaceControllerManager` Javadoc.

-The UI Activity Manager
+The Master Api Activity Manager
 ~~~~~~~

-The UI Activity Manager is used to perform various operations on Activities.
-It is a UI Manager as it only requires a few arguments, like an Activity ID, rather than an actual domain object.
+The Master API Activity Manager is used to perform various operations on Activities.
+It is a Master API Manager as it only requires a few arguments, like an Activity ID, rather than an actual domain object.

-The service will be called *uiActivityManager* in your script.
+The service will be called *masterApiActivityManager* in your script.

-You can find detailed documentation in the :javadoc:`interactivespaces.master.server.ui.UiActivityManager` Javadoc.
+You can find detailed documentation in the :javadoc:`interactivespaces.master.api.MasterApiActivityManager` Javadoc.

-The UI Controller Manager
+The Master API Controller Manager
 ~~~~~~~

-The UI Controller Manager is used to perform various operations on
+The Master API Controller Manager is used to perform various operations on
 Space Controllers, including the Live Activities they contain.
-It is a UI
+It is a Master API
 Manager as it only requires a few arguments, like a Space Controller ID or
 a Live Activity ID, rather than an actual domain object.

-The service will be called *uiControllerManager* in your script.
+The service will be called *masterApiControllerManager* in your script.

 You can find detailed documentation in the
-:javadoc:`interactivespaces.master.server.ui.UiControllerManager` Javadoc.
+:javadoc:`interactivespaces.master.server.ui.MasterApiControllerManager` Javadoc.

-The UI Master Support Manager
+The Master API Master Support Manager
 ~~~~~~~

-The UI Master Support Manager is used for advanced support of the manager.
+The Master API Master Support Manager is used for advanced support of the manager.
 This includes such operations as getting and importing a Master Domain model which describes every aspect of the space.

-The service will be called *uiMasterSupportManager* in your script.
+The service will be called *masterApiMasterSupportManager* in your script.

-You can find detailed documentation in the :javadoc:`interactivespaces.master.server.ui.UiMasterSupportManager` Javadoc.
+You can find detailed documentation in the :javadoc:`interactivespaces.master.api.MasterApiMasterSupportManager` Javadoc.

 The Interactive Spaces Environment